 - Have an undergraduate overall GPA of 3.00 on a 4.00-grade scale, evidenced by an official transcript.

 - Three acceptable letters of recommendation from faculty or professionals who can speak about your abilities.

 - A statement of personal and professional reasons for seeking this degree and major, which serves as a writing sample about your written communication abilities in addition to your desire for the degree.

 Program Cost and Financial Aid

 All inquiries about the cost of the program and the acquisition of financial aid should be directed toward the Bursar’s Office (email: email@example.com, phone: 740.593.4130).
-A downloadable PDF with a breakdown of program costs is available from their website.
+A breakdown of program costs is available from their website.

 Planning the Program of Study